bmr-cymru/stratify/README.md

 to be installed to.

-The quickest method is to use the Live media since this does not require an instllation to be carried out before starting.
+The quickest method is to use the Live media since this does not require an installation to be carried out before starting.

 Using the Workstation live media does not affect the installed system: the installation uses whatever Fedora variant is specified in the `--repo` argument to `stratify.py` (or the repo command in the kickstart file if given).

-A kickstart file can be given on the command line to make the installation fully automatic.
+A kickstart file must be given on the command line to configure the installation, including the root password.
 An [example][1] is available in the Stratify repository.

 # 2. Configuring virtual machines